nushell/nushell/docs/commands/alias.md

 # alias
-This command allows you to define shortcuts for common commands, equivalent to the same bash command.
+This command allows you to define shortcuts for other common commands.

 The command expects three parameters:
 * the name of alias